 Rosemarie Geraghty, a researcher in Ionad Deirbhile Heritage Centre, Eachléim, has spent over five years transcribing and collecting information about Tuke’s scheme, to the extent that they now have copies of the original ships’ manifests for all 15 ships that left Blacksod Bay.

-Dr. Gerard Moran launched a new online database which hosts a wealth of information relating to the passengers – where they came from, who they travelled with, where they went to etc.
+Dr. Gerard Moran launched a new online database that hosts a wealth of information relating to the passengers – where they came from, who they travelled with, where they went etc.

 The committee of Ionad Deirbhile marked the occasion with a walk, tracing the route that the emigrants from Achill, Newport, Belmullet and Erris regions would have taken to Blacksod.

 There was also an emotional re-enactment of a family leaving their home, heading for the ship, which led the audience to the unveiling of a new memorial garden in Blacksod, in memory of all those who sailed for the New World in 1883 and 1884.